nooma-42/pylookup/src/plookup/Introduction.md

 ### Generate polynomials

-To generate a polynomial from the values evaluated on the roots of unity, we follow Plonkathon’s implementation (see `common_util/poly.py`), and some adjustment needs to be performed accordingly.
+To generate a polynomial from the values evaluated on the roots of unity, we follow Plonkathon's implementation (see `common_util/poly.py`), and some adjustment needs to be performed accordingly.

 The first is that we want to generate the polynomial of $f$ from the array with length $n$.
 However, the generator $g$ is of order $n+1$, so we need to pad $f$ to length $n+1$ and make it a polynomial.
 If we append a random number to $f$, then the polynomial would likely to have degree $n$, not $n-1$ as required in Plookup paper.
 However, we think that the degree problem does not affect the security of the protocol, so we simply append the last element of $f$ and make it a polynomial of degree $n$.